sidevesh/UbuntuRosettaVM/README.md

 1. Close the settings window
 1. Clone the git repository off GitHub, e.g.
    `git clone https://github.com/diddledani/macOS-Linux-VM-with-Rosetta.git`
-1. Open the `RosettaVM.xcodeproj` project file in XCode
+1. Open the `UbuntuRosettaVM.xcodeproj` project file in XCode
-1. Click the left-hand sidebar entry at the top of the tree labelled `RosettaVM`
+1. Click the left-hand sidebar entry at the top of the tree labelled `UbuntuRosettaVM`
-1. In the right-hand pane navigate to the TARGETS entry `RosettaVM`
+1. In the right-hand pane navigate to the TARGETS entry `UbuntuRosettaVM`
 1. Click the top-bar entry labelled `Signing & Capabilities`
 1. In the `Team` drop-down select your Apple Developer account/team, and set the `Signing Certificate` drop-down to `Sign to run locally`